dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression.md

 ## Middleware issue when behind an Nginx reverse proxy

 When a request is proxied by Nginx, the `Accept-Encoding` header is removed.
-Removal of the `Accept-Encoding` header prevents The response compression middleware from compressing the response.
+Removal of the `Accept-Encoding` header prevents the response compression middleware from compressing the response.
 For more information, see [NGINX: Compression and Decompression](https://www.nginx.com/resources/admin-guide/compression-and-decompression/).
 This issue is tracked by [Figure out pass-through compression for Nginx (dotnet/aspnetcore#5989)](https://github.com/dotnet/aspnetcore/issues/5989).

 ## Disabling IIS dynamic compression